slhck/scenecut-extractor/README.md

     scenecut_extractor <input-file>

-This will output a list of scene cuts in JSON format:
+This might take a while depending on the length of your input file, and then output a list of scene cuts in JSON format:

 ```json
 [